tomakehurst/saboteur/README.md

 * Add a fault
 * Reset all faults

+*Note: I'm not particularly keen on the defined client/service model for the CLI, so I'll probably change it to accept host, port and direction directly when adding faults*

 A client or service must first be defined before faults can be added or reset.
 You should define a client when the saboteur agent is running on the same host as client to a remote service.
 For instance if my application on host app01 connects to a database cluster on hosts db01 and db02 (listening on port 3306) and the saboteur agent is running on app01, I'd define a client:

 ``